-The coldest months are November, December, January and February while the warmest are March, April, May, September and October.
+The coldest months are November, December, January and February while March, April, May, September and October are warmer.
 June, July and August are quite hot.
 So, students visiting our university in the spring semester are advised to bring a mixture of heavy and light clothing (t-shirts, swimming suit), as temperatures rise steadily from April on.